apmd-lab/gaussian_ensemble_gradient_descent/README.md

     3. Feasible design generation --> feasible design [0, 1]
   - The feasible design generator is based on the algorithm by [Schubert et al.](https://pubs.acs.org/doi/full/10.1021/acsphotonics.2c00313), which was extended in this implementation to periodic designs and designs with various symmetry constraints.

+4. Definition of a custom cost function

+  - Cost functions should be defined as a python class with the following methods:
+    - get_cost(x, get_grad) --> returns cost & gradient (if get_grad==True)
+    - set_accuracy(settings) --> sets the accuracy of the cost function evaluation.
+The settings argument can take any form.
+  - Refer to sample cost functions for a [non-convex test function](./runfiles/test_functions/test_objective_function_rbf.py), [polarization beamsplitter](./runfiles/RCWA_functions/diffraction_grating.py), and [2D integrated mode converter](./runfiles/FDTD_functions/mode_converter_lumFDTD.py).

+5. Optimization algorithm settings

+  - GEGD terminates after a specified number of iterations.
+This is the only available termination condition.
+  - The following settings are recommended based on empirical observations:
+    - The cost function should be normalized such that its range falls roughly between -1 and 0
+    - The standard deviation (scaling factor for the covariance matrix) for the Gaussian sampling distribution should be set to 0.005 (i.e., sigma_ensemble_max=0.01)
+    - To accelerate convergence, the user-defined cost function is exponentially weighted such that lower cost values are greatly emphasized. coeff_exp=20, and cost_threshold=0 are recommended.
+    - 4 different covariance matrix structures are available:
+      1. 'constant': cov = sigma**2*identity (sigma is a scalar)
+      2. 'diagonal': cov = np.diag(sigma**2) (sigma is a vector)
+      3. 'gaussian_constant': cov = sigma**2*cov_RBF (sigma is a scalar)
+      4. 'gaussian_diagonal': cov = np.diag(sigma) @ cov_RBF @ np.diag(sigma) (sigma is a vector)
+    - covariance_type='gaussian_constant' is recommended for best performance.
+    - eta_mu=0.0001 is recommended for the ADAM learning rate for the Gaussian mean.

 ```
 gegd.parameter_processing.symmetry_operations.symmetrize(x, symmetry, Nx, Ny)
 ```